sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 ![home](images/authenticated-user-w-username.png)

 That is it and it looks simple and is doable with few lines of code.
+The logged-in username is printed on the home page header.

 To achieve this, you have to configure few things and they are done in this [[..nextauth].ts](https://github.com/sonamsamdupkhangsar/next-auth-example/blob/b37f16d9bc77c6658baecc48625c7738aa51c2d6/pages/api/auth/%5B...nextauth%5D.ts#L15) file.